Reconstruction of degeneracy region and power for parabolic equations and systems: Numerical results

+The \texttt{fmincon} function from MATLAB Optimization ToolBox (with a gradient based algorithm) will be used to solve the constrained optimization problem~\eqref{optpb1a}.
+The gradient of the cost functional is computed via the adjoint method.
+Our numerical implementation involves solving a system of four coupled equations to determine both the state variables and the derivatives with respect to the degeneracy point.
+We employ the MATLAB \texttt{pdepe} solver to handle the underlying partial differential equations.

+\begin{test} The goal is to reconstruct the degeneracy point $a$ for a strong degenerate case and with the given initial data $u_0=1$, $v_0 =1$.
+We will take $\theta = 1.5$, $\alpha=1$, $\beta=1$, $T=4$, $t^\ast = 1.99$ and $aini=0.1$ as initial guess to recover the desired value of $a_d=0.5$ by the minimization algorithm.
 The numerical results can be seen in Figures~\ref{fig.aTest1} and~\ref{fig.fvalTest1}.
 The round points correspond to iterations during the optimization algorithm and the digits show the number of iterations performed.
 With the solid line, we have represented the evolution of the cost.
 We obtain the computed value $a_c = 0.4999999999999895$ and the cost $J(a_c) \approx 1.e-27$.